formula21/preview-before-redirect-with-qrcode-thumbnail-and-forced/README.md

-# Preview URL with QR Code and Thumbnail image
+# Preview URL with QR Code and Thumbnail image before Redirect for N - Seconds.

 Plugin for [YOURLS](http://yourls.org) `1.5+`.
 Tested on YOURLS 1.7.2